jpdevries/synctodo/README.md

 \q
 ```

  Next import our example&nbsp;data.
-Data will be impored into a `tasks`&nbsp;table.
+Data will be imported into a `tasks`&nbsp;table.

 ```bash
 psql synctodo < _build/db/synctodo.sql